leefuller23/www/content/post/june-2021-progress.md

 ## Fedora 34: 2x Container Hosts
 Green/Blue deployments!
 Using Ansible, GitLab + Docker Compose I can now run a playbook against a blank/minimal container VM and rebuild my entire software stack.

-The default playbook builds the stack with dummy userdata, a second playbook switches the data from dummy to production, a final playbook updates HAProxy to seamlessly route traffic from green to blue or back again.
+My main playbook builds the stack as a staging area with dummy (non-production) data.
+This way I can test container upgrades on a separate dataset away from the important data.
+I can then access services directly on the staging container host by IP address to ensure they work etc.